arriRgb31/aapt2-termux/README.md

 ## Validation

-The current release has been built and
+The current release has been built and validated with:
-Validated with:

 - Android 15
 - ARM64